mackoo13/popsicle/docs/user_guide/02_code_transformation.md

 # Code transformation

-Scripts `popsicle-transform-lore`, `popsicle-transform-lore-unroll` and `popsicle-transform-pips` prepare C source code to be executed and to perform measurements with PAPI.
+Scripts `popsicle-transform-lore` prepares C source code to be executed and to perform measurements with PAPI.

 The input is meant to be in a format used in LORE.